logoPostPlanify

 Does LinkedIn's native scheduler work for all post types?

-No. You can schedule text, images, videos, documents (PDF carousels), and link preview posts.
-You cannot schedule polls, events, or long-form articles (newsletters).
-For scheduling LinkedIn posts that include unsupported types, you'll need to post those manually.
+No. You can schedule text posts, single images, videos, document (PDF) carousels, link previews, and newsletter articles on Pages.
+You cannot schedule polls, events, reshares, jobs, service posts, or multi-photo posts through LinkedIn's native scheduler.
+For scheduling LinkedIn posts that include unsupported types, you'll need to post those manually or use a third-party tool that supports them via API.

 Can I schedule the same post to my personal profile and Company Page?